-Dear GreenSmoothieGirl: Please do an article on the dangers of artificial sweeteners.
-I am trying to stop eating sugar, but am SO weak!
+Dear GreenSmoothieGirl: I am trying to stop eating sugar, but am SO weak!
 I’ve been reading some recommended books, and trying to exercise willpower, and I still struggle.
 I’m curious what your process was, that led to success, and how you’ve been able to stay off sugar.
 I could do it before I had kids, but now it seems SO much harder.
-I’d love to hear your tips of how she was able to enjoy family time, birthdays, holidays, etc, without the sugar.
+I’d love to hear your tips of how you are able to enjoy family time, birthdays, holidays, etc, without the sugar.

 Answer: You got it, Dixie.
 First, today, the “how I did it” part of your question.
-Then, tomorrow, some data download on the artificial sweeteners and why they’ll kill ya.
-I’ll review aspartame (Nutrasweet), Truvia, Splenda, saccharin, maltitol, and stevia.
+Then, tomorrow, some data download on the artificial sweeteners and why they’re even worse.

 HOW I BEAT MY SUGAR ADDICTION